lfit/itpol/kernel-developer-pgp-guide.md

 - A master key carrying both Certify and Sign capabilities (**[SC]**)
 - A separate subkey with the Encryption capability (**[E]**)

-If you used default parameters when generating your key, that is what you will have.
-You can verify by running `gpg --list-secret-keys`, for example:
+If you used the default parameters when generating your key, then that is what you will have.
+You can verify by running `gpg --list-secret-keys`, for
+example:

     sec   rsa2048 2018-01-23 [SC] [expires: 2020-01-23]
           000000000000000000000000AAAABBBBCCCCDDDD